Why is this medication prescribed?

 Talk to the doctor about what to do if your baby vomits, spits up, or only takes part of the dose of atazanavir.

-Atazanavir helps to control HIV infection, but it does not cure it.
+Atazanavir controls HIV but does not cure it.
+Atazanavir does not treat HIV infection alone and must always be given with a complete regimen.
+It is important that all of the medications prescribed by your doctor to treat HIV infection are taken together so that the medications will continue to work to control the infection.
 Continue to take atazanavir even if you feel well.
 Do not stop taking atazanavir without talking to your doctor.
 When your supply of atazanavir starts to run low, get more from your doctor or pharmacist.
 If you stop taking atazanavir or skip doses, your condition may become more difficult to treat.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.
 Read this information carefully and ask your doctor or pharmacist if you have any questions.